gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Thank you all for coming.
 I know it is early in the year for travellers, but please, give a true mountain welcome to Kulbinder, a Gifted of Thind."

 "Welcome... welcome... be welcome..."
-Some voices were hearty, some just murmurs, and some people didn't speak at all, but Noxy's mother took it all in stride, just as she always did.
+Some voices were hearty, some grudging, and some people didn't speak at all, but Noxy's mother took it all in stride, just as she always did.

-Someone bumped their shoulder against Noxy's.
+Someone nudged Noxy's shoulder with their own.
 "Hey," Rash said, slipping between her and Sensy.
 "Where's the *tralpa*?
 Is he too afraid of the tiger to come out and say hello?
 Or has he been up all night 'studying' again?"

-"Shush!"
+He mimed someone drinking from a bottle.

+"Ssh!"
 But he was right---the king's representative was nowhere to be seen.

-Indy thumped the speaker's drum again.
+Indy thumped the brightly-painted speaker's drum again.
 "The Gifted has told me that he and his companions were trying to get through the pass to Chaghan.
 An avalanche forced them off the road and into the forest."
 She swept her gaze across the assembled villagers.
 "The forest got angry.
-Some of them have died, and the rest need rescue."
+Some of them have died, and the rest are trapped.
+They need our help."

+A murmur ran through the crowd.
+The Herd of Trees that blanketed the Brumoso Mountains wasn't mad like the Jungle of Thind, but it guarded its territory and privileges as jealously as a mother bear guarded her cubs.
+Gifted creatures who lived among the trees all did its biding.
+People who stayed near the Pilots' ancient roads never came to harm, and those who ventured deeper were safe as long as they were careful.
+Make a fire too large, though, or wander into one of the circles of towering redwoods that Granna Fee cautioned Noxy and her friends to steer clear of on training flights, and the forest's wrath would be as merciless as a winter storm.

+Aft clapped his hands twice, but didn't wait for Indy to call on him.
+"Are they smugglers?" he asked loudly.

+Noxy saw rather than heard her mother's exasperated sigh.
+"Not that the Gifted has said, no."

+"Then why in the saints' names were they trying to get through the pass this time of year?
+It'll be another month at least before the high trails clear."
+He crossed his brawny arms.
+"Doesn't seem like something honest folk would do, is all I'm saying."

+"My companions are not 'honest folk'," the tiger said loudly.
+"They are soldiers."

+The crowd murmured again.
+"Oh, now that's weeping marvelous," Aft said sarcastically.
+"Mind telling us whose side you're on?"

+At that, the tiger finally looked at him.
+"They have the privilege of serving the Learned Shudarga."

+That brought gasps instead of murmurs.
+As a brilliant young scholar, Shudarga had written pamphlet after pamphlet arguing that Gandan's laws should be free for all to use.
+The kingdom's merchant-nobles had ignored her at first, or made jokes about her, but when she started organizing peasants and tradesmen, their laughter turned to anger.
+Arrested, she had escaped the previous summer and raised her flag in rebellion, attracting thousands to her cause, but then winter had come and news from the lowlands had slowed to a trickle, leaving the cloudherds with nothing but rumors.

+"Does that mean King Denpa's boys are going to come looking for you?"
+Grappa Gas demanded, ignoring Indy's insistent clapping for order.
+"Because if they do, these walls won't keep 'em out for long."

+The tiger's tail twitched.
+"I did not come to your village for its walls, honored.
+My companions need help, and you are their only hope.
+If you are afraid it will bring more trouble than you can chew, say so and I will be on my way."

+"Nobody is saying we won't help," Indy said firmly.
+"And as long as I'm reeve, nobody is *going* to say that."
+She shot a warning glare at Grappa Gas as he opened his mouth, and a second at Aft to silence him as well.
+"We can argue about the politics later.
+Right now, there's folk in trouble, and I won't have it said that the people of this village ever turned their backs on those that needed help."

+*Clap clap.* Granna Fee waited for Indy to nod at her, then asked, "What about the *tralpa*?
+I expect he's going to have something to say about us helping rebels."

+Indy's smile was as cold as the distant peaks.
+"I'll ask him when he wakes up."